 Matthew Perez is a native of the Bronx, New York.
 He graduated from North Carolina School of the Arts with a high school diploma in 2009 and went on to receive a BFA from SUNY Purchase 2013.
-At Purchase, Matthew had the honor of performing works by Pam Tanowitz, Lar Lubovitch, Twyla Tharp, Nicolo Fonte, and John Heginbotham.
-He has also attended the Movement Invention Project (2011) and Springboard Danse Montreal (2011 & 2012).
-He was a member of Gallim Dance from 2013-2016.
-Matthew is currently serving as the Executive of Operations and Associate Artistic Director at ColemanCollective.
+While at Purchase, Matthew had the honor of performing works by Pam Tanowitz, Lar Lubovitch, Twyla Tharp, Nicolo Fonte, and John Heginbotham.
+He has also attended the Movement Invention Project (2011) and Springboard Danse Montreal (2011 & 2012), where he worked with Emily Molnar, Gustavo Ramirez Sansano and Manuel to Vignoulle.
+He was a performer at Andrea Miller's Gallim Dance between 2013-2017, and continues to work with the company on a freelance basis.
+As a Choreographer, Matthew has presented work at Bronx Academy of Arts and Dance, Virginia Commonwealth University, and Gibney Dance Center.
+He is currently the dance education teacher at P.S.4, the Duke Ellington School, and co-director of ColemanCollective.

 Chazz Giovanni is a graduate of SUNY Purchase BFA Acting Conservatory , who has alchemize his own style of untamed multi-medium performance art over the last decade.
 He is best known for his work on the East & West coasts with acts/organizations such as: Quincy Vidal, Less, Peacelife, Jackson Foote & NGR Creative.